ameshkin/uswds-external-link/README.md

 | `strokeColor`   | Hex Code |        `null`        | The stroke color for the SVG Icon                                      |
 | `showForMail`       | Boolean  |          `false`          | Setting this flag to true will show an icon for `mailto:` and `tel:` links |

-    rel: The rel attribute such as 'noopener'.
-    strokeColor: The icon color to use for the SVG icon.
-      You will need to use CSS if this option not set.
-    className: A class to assign to the <a> link.
-    showForMail: If set to true, the icon will appear on mail and tel links
 ## Styling

 The default SVG is a 10 pixel square and may need to be styled depending on your theme.
 You can add style to the `svg-icon` class to modify the padding and color.